Home

 Species : Kerivoula spp.

-Woolly Bats are small insectivorous bats which inhabit primary and secondary forest.
+Woolly Bats (Kerivoula spp.) are mainly small insectivorous bats which, in Southeast Asia, inhabit primary and secondary forest.

-The ears are somewhat rounded and barely extend above the top of the fur on top of the domed skull.
-The distinctive tragus is narrow, pointed and projects upwards inside the ear (see lower photo).
+The ears are somewhat rounded, funnel-like and barely extend above the fur on top of the domed skull.
+The distinctive tragus (a bony projection inside the ear) is narrow, pointed and projects upwards (see figure 4).

-The first species illustrated here (top left) appears to be either the Small Woolly Bat Kerivoula intermedia or Least Woolly Bat K. minuta, both species being amongst the smallest of the woolly bats.
-These two species occur in Peninsular Malaysia and Borneo.
-K. minuta also extends to southern Thailand.
+Fig 5 : Kerivoula sp. - either the Small Woolly Bat K. intermedia or Least Woolly Bat K. minuta.
+(These two species occur in Peninsular Malaysia and Borneo.
+K. minuta also extends to southern Thailand.)

 Thanks to Matt Struebig of the School of Biological & Chemical Sciences, Queen Mary, University of London for his assistance.